Monthly Survey of Food Services and Drinking Places (MSFSDP)

-With the release of the March 2013 preliminary estimates, historical revisions have been made going back to January 2012.
+Most recently, with the release of the March 2014 preliminary estimates, historical revisions have been made going back to January 2012.
 These revisions include replacing imputed data with reported data, introducing new births, and utilizing the most recent administrative data.
 The seasonally adjusted data series have been revised back to January 2009.

 The response rate, which is about 75%, is a measure of the proportion of those sample units that have responded in time for inclusion in the estimate.

 The coefficient of variation is used to measure the sampling error of the estimates.
 The coefficient of variation, at the national level for total sales, is 0.8%.